tegaomare/Horiseon-Social-Services-webpage/Readme.md

-# Horiseon Social Solution Services, Inc.
+# Horiseon Social Services.

 ## About This Webpage
 - - - -
-This webpage is the homepage of Horiseon Social Services, Inc. Horiseon is a company that provides services regarding `Social Media Marketing`, `Search Engine Optimization`, and `Online Reputation Management`
+This webpage is the homepage of Horiseon Social Services.
+Horiseon is a company that provides services regarding `Social Media Marketing`, `Search Engine Optimization`, and `Online Reputation Management`

 ## Sourcecode Problems
 - - - -